mkaz/working-with-go/pages/functions.md

 # Functions

-Examples on how to use functions in go
+Examples on how to use functions in Go.

 ## Basic Function